 States participating in the Economic and Monetary Union (as defined in EU sponsored enterprise, and its successors in title.

-"Fannie Mae" means the Federal National Mortgage Association, a U.S. government-
+"Fannie Mae" means the Federal National Mortgage Association, a U.S. governmentsuccessors in title

 "FCA" means the Financial Conduct Authority in the United Kingdom and its sponsored enterprise, and its successors in title.

 "FDIs" means financial derivative instruments.